Quartet Tomography in Multiterminal Josephson Junctions

 \emph{ABS energies and supercurrent}.-- As we have just shown, quartets are easily identified from the CPR.
 However, to isolate the CPR of one terminal in a phase-controlled MTJJ is challenging.
 For this reason, we propose a second method based on the measurement of the density of states (DOS) by means of tunneling spectroscopy like in Ref.~\cite{Coraiola2023}.
 From the DOS we can deduce the ABS spectrum, which in turn is closely related to the supercurrent.
-In fact, in short coherent structures with a junction length smaller than the superconducting coherence length, the supercurrent is completely carried by the ABSs.
 In our MTJJ, the zero-temperature current $I_1$ is obtained from the energies $E^{(l)}_{\rm ABS}$ of the occupied ABSs as follows

 The factor 2 appears because we are assuming spin degeneracy.
 We have verified that, in the examples shown in this work, we can reconstruct the CPR using Eq.~\eqref{eq-ABS-super}.
 This demonstrates that the supercurrent is carried by the ABSs with no contributions from the continuum.
 Therefore, there is an even simpler protocol to identify quartets, which consists in the Fourier analysis of the ABS spectrum.
 In the case of a three-terminal junction, this spectrum admits a Fourier expansion of the type: